 The Road to Monaghan

-room 39 ECHOES
+39 ECHOES

 This is a storytelling app based on the drive up to Monaghan from Dublin Airport.
 We assume you are driving via the M1 Motorway North to Belfast, Then turning off at Junction 14 and the A33 to Ardee.
-And from there following the N2 North to Derry.
+And from there following the N2 North to Monaghan.

 Typically, the Journey takes an hour and twenty minutes.
 This is not a sat-nav so check a map.
 Keep your eyes on your driving and your hands on the wheel.
 No Laughing!
 We’ll let you get onto the Motorway and get used to the car before we start telling stories.
 If you've any sugestions contact me seamustreanor@yahoo.co.uk